 On its first drive, the Wildcats coughed up an unexpected fumble in Ohio State’s red zone but finally punched in a score on its second possession, taking a 7-0 lead and exposing the Buckeyes defense’s need for adjustments.

 The Wildcats’ first two offensive drives amassed 151 yards, more than half of their per-game average.
-Day said he expected this from the Wildcats, and even pondered taking the ball instead of deferring to the second half after winning the opening coin toss.
+Day said he expected the Wildcats to try taking control of the game from the jump, and even pondered taking the ball instead of deferring to the second half after winning the opening coin toss.

 “[Northwestern] really controlled the first quarter of the game,” Day said.
 “I thought about taking the ball early in this game because I knew that would be their plan and decided to continue with what we’ve been doing.”